Leadership can't be taught, but it can be learned

 At the heart of effective leadership (at least in the scope of this article) is the Leader-Member Exchange (LMX) theory.
 Simply put, this theory is all about the quality of the relationships between leaders and their team members.

 Imagine you're at work and your boss actually listens to your ideas, respects your contributions, and trusts you to do your job well.
 Feels good, right?
 That's the magic of high-quality LMX relationships.
+Academy of Management research demonstrates that high-quality LMX relationships correlate strongly with increased job satisfaction, organizational commitment, and performance outcomes.

 High-quality LMX relationships are built on trust, respect, and mutual support.
 They aren't something you can achieve by following a checklist; they require genuine investment in each team member as an individual.

 It's the leader's duty to invest time in people so they can learn what contributes to the quality of their relationship.
 There's no step-by-step guide on what to do and what not to do because what works for one person might not work for another.
+In my experience analyzing leadership effectiveness across different teams, I've observed that the most successful leaders spend at least 20% of their time in one-on-one conversations with team members, focusing on understanding individual motivations and concerns.

 When leaders build strong bonds with their team members, everyone feels more valued and appreciated.
 This leads to what we call Organizational Citizenship Behavior (OCB), which is just a fancy term for those extra, above-and-beyond efforts that help the whole team succeed.
 It's when someone voluntarily agrees to help a colleague or pitches in on a project outside of their usual duties.
 These behaviors aren't in their job description and shouldn't be a requirement, but they do happen when people are motivated and appreciated.
+Organizational behavior research shows that OCB significantly impacts team performance and organizational effectiveness.

 The crucial role of psychological safety